pradyun/Py2C/README.md

 Python API calls.
 The generated code can be run without Python headers as it does not embed Python.

-> Note: Curently we are under-going a major code refactor, so we aren't
-> producing any output.
-But as a part of the conversion, we do have the code
+> Note: Curently it isn't producing any output.
+The starting design itself is extensible with a lot of scope for improvement if needed.

-> becoming much more readable and maintainable.
-Since this project is still
-> young, we haven't worked much on the wiki but it will be brought up to date
-> once we start generating C/C++ code (some distance from here).
+> Since this project is still young, I haven't worked much on the wiki but it will be brought up to date once the generaters start generating C/C++ code (some time before that happens).

 Here's Py2C in action on Hello World: